-- (i) To promote awareness among Kenyans of the population problem and the impact of high population growth on development. - (ii) To promote and expand the Primary Health Care services especially for Reproductive Health. - (iii) To educate individuals and couples on the relationship between family size, their health and their standard of living and to provide quality, accessible and affordable family planning services for all who are ready for and need them. - (iv) To integrate population and environmental concerns into development planning at all levels.
+- To promote awareness among Kenyans of the population problem and the impact of high population growth on development. - (ii) To promote and expand all aspects of the Primary Health Care services. - (iii) To educate individuals and married couples on the relationship between family size, their health and their standard of living and to provide quality, accessible and affordable family planning services. - (iv) To integrate population and environmental concerns into development planning at all levels. - (v) To enhance integrated rural-urban development and to slow down migration to major urban centres. - (vi) To increase involvement of men in family planning. - (vii) To improve the status of women and enhance their role in development at all levels.

-- (v) To enhance integrated rural-urban development and to slow down migration to major urban centres. - (vi) To increase involvement of men in family planning. - (vii) To improve the status of women and enhance their role in development at all levels. - (viii) To integrate the youth, the elderly and persons with disabilities into the mainstream of national development and to set up programmes to care for children in extremely difficult circumstances especially the orphaned and street children. - (ix) To increase awareness on the spread of STDs, HIV/AIDS, and their consequences to the individual and the nation as a whole in order to promote sustainable behavioural change. - (x) To sustain the collection, analysis and timely dissemination of demographic data on regular basis for planning and other purposes. - (xi) To seek collaborative understanding with the private sector to encourage it to invest in basic education for Kenyans, the private sector being the greatest beneficiary of the nation's trained human resource - (xii) To complement other efforts in the provision of basic services such as safe drinking water and adequate sanitation. - (xiii) full integration of population concerns into development strategies and into all aspects of development planning at all levels; - (xvi) increasing awareness of all couples and individuals regarding their rights to decide freely and responsibly the number, spacing and timing of their children, and access to health care services to meet their reproductive goals;

-- (xv) integrating rural-urban development, proper management of the environment and more balanced spatial population distribution; - (xvi) increasing availability, accessibility, acceptability and affordability of quality family planning services for all those who are ready for and need them while maintaining confidentiality; - (xvii) development of high quality human resource and its full utilization, integration of the youth, children and women, the elderly and persons with disabilities into the mainstream of national development and providing adequate care for children, especially orphans and street children:
+- (viii) To integrate the youth, the elderly and persons with disabilities into the mainstream of national development and to set up programmes to care for children in extremely difficult circumstances especially the orphaned and street children. - (ix) To increase awareness on the spread of STDs, HIV/AIDS, and their consequences to the individual and the nation as a whole in order to promote sustainable behavioural change. - (x) To sustain the collection, analysis and timely dissemination of demographic data on regular basis for planning and other purposes. - (xi) To seek collaborative understanding with the private sector to encourage it to invest in basic education for Kenyans, the private sector being the greatest beneficiary of the nation's trained human resource. - (xii) To complement other efforts in the provision of basic services such as safe drinking water and adequate sanitation. - (xiii) full integration of population concerns into development strategies and into all aspects of development planning at all levels; - (xiv) increasing awareness of all married couples and individuals regarding their rights to decide freely and responsibly the number, spacing and timing of their children, and access to health care services to meet their reproductive goals; - (xv) integrating rural-urban development, proper management of the environment and more balanced spatial population distribution; - (xvi) increasing availability, accessibility, acceptability and affordability of quality family planning services. - (xvii) development of high quality human resource and its full utilization, integration of the youth, children and women, the elderly and persons with disabilities into the mainstream of national development and providing adequate care for children, especially orphans and street children;